iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     The fees structure is really commendable.
 In fact, I was really encouraged to apply when I saw the huge consideration that was granted through the way the fee payment was structured.
 I felt it was such a great opportunity.

-1. Would you say Azubi Has Changed your life ?
+10. Would you say Azubi has changed your life ?

-    `Reply here please.`
+    Yes, absolutely.

 1. Do you think you have gained enough skills through our programme to land your dream job ?